All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Epithalon safe for women long-term?

 Long-term safety data is limited.
 Khavinson's research included elderly patients observed over several years with no significant adverse effects reported.
-However, these were not large-scale randomized trials.
+But these were not large-scale randomized trials.
 Most current protocols limit Epithalon to short cycles (10 to 20 days) once or twice per year, which reduces cumulative exposure.

 Can Epithalon affect fertility?

 No direct effect on fertility has been documented.
-However, because Epithalon may influence melatonin levels, and melatonin plays a role in reproductive timing, women actively trying to conceive should discuss Epithalon use with their fertility specialist before starting.
+But because Epithalon may influence melatonin levels, and melatonin plays a role in reproductive timing, women actively trying to conceive should discuss Epithalon use with their fertility specialist before starting.

 Does Epithalon cause weight gain in women?